Zile995/booster-um/config/CONFIG.md

 * `colors` colors the output of the booster-um.
 If it is not specified, its value is set to `true`

 * `efistub` manages EFI entries.
-If enabled, `booster-um` will create a new EFI entry.
+If enabled, booster-um will create a new EFI entry.
 If it is not specified, its value is set to `false`

 * `microcode` manages the inclusion of the microcode images (intel-ucode and amd-ucode).
 If it is not specified, its value is set to `true`

+* `verbose` enables verbose output for `booster` during initramfs generation.
+When enabled, `low_memory` mode is automatically activated to build initramfs sequentially and prevent log output from overlapping.
+If it is not specified, its value is set to `false`

 * `low_memory` is an option that prevents high memory usage, especially when fallback images are generated.
 Instead of generating initramfs in parallel, booster-um will generate initramfs one by one.
 This is certainly slower, but takes up less memory.
 If it is not specified, its value is set to `false`

 * `enable_splash` is an option that enables splash screen.
 If you want to disable splash for **all specified or unspecified** kernels under `kernel_config` node, set it to `false`.
 By default this option is enabled and `/usr/share/systemd/bootctl/splash-arch.bmp` splash will be used (you can change it with `default_splash` option under `kernel_config` node)

 * `remove_leftovers` manages the removal of leftovers when generating the UKI files.
-Besides the vmlinuz and booster files: EFI entries, fallback images and kernel cmdlines are treated as leftovers.
-They will be removed if `efistub`, `cmdline_per_kernel` or `generate_fallback` options are disabled.
+Besides the vmlinuz and booster files: EFI entries, fallback images and kernel cmdlines are also treated as leftovers.
+They will be checked if `efistub`, `cmdline_per_kernel` or `generate_fallback` options are changed.
 If enabled, leftovers will always be removed after generating UKI files.
-Leftovers will always be removed if you manually delete the UKI for the specified kernel or all installed kernels (`booster-um -r <package>` or `booster-um -R`/`booster-um -C`).
+Leftovers will always be removed if you manually delete the UKI for the specified kernel, or all installed kernels (`booster-um -r <package>` or `booster-um -R`/`booster-um -C`).
 If it is not specified, its value is set to `true`

-* `generate_fallback` manages the creation of fallback (universal) UKI files.
-Only fallback images will be generated if `universal` flag is enabled in the `/etc/booster.yaml` config.
+* `generate_fallback` manages the creation of `fallback` (universal) UKI files.
+The fallback images will only be generated if `universal` flag is enabled in the `/etc/booster.yaml` config, so the main `/etc/booster.yaml` config file is respected.
 If it is not specified, its value is set to `false`

+* `append_machine_id` appends the system machine ID (`/etc/machine-id`) to the generated UKI filename (e.g., `/EFI/Linux/<os_id>-<kernel_package>-<machine_id>[-fallback]`).
+This can be particularly useful when dual-booting two installations of the same distribution on a shared ESP to prevent file collisions.
+If it is not specified, its value is set to `false`

-* `os_id` sets a custom OS identifier prefix for UKI filenames (`\EFI\Linux\<os_id>-<kernel_package>.efi`).
-If not set, the value of `ID` from `/etc/os-release` (e.g., `arch`) is used as the default.
-This option defines the prefix appended before the kernel package name in generated Unified Kernel Image (UKI) filenames: (e.g. \EFI\Linux\/**arch**-linux.efi )
+* `os_id` sets a custom OS identifier prefix for UKI filenames (`/EFI/Linux/<os_id>-<kernel_package>.efi`).
+If not set, the value of `ID` from `/etc/os-release` (e.g. `arch`) is used as the default.
+This option defines the prefix appended before the kernel package name in generated Unified Kernel Image (UKI) filenames: (e.g. /EFI/Linux/**arch**-linux.efi )

 * `cmdline` is the default kernel cmdline and is used by **all** kernels.
 If `cmdline` is not defined here, booster-um will try to use the cmdline from `/etc/kernel/cmdline` file.
 If cmdline is not defined neither in the config nor in the `/etc/kernel/cmdline` file, the current cmdline from `/proc/cmdline` will be used.
 Kernel parameters can be written in multiple lines after the `>` sign.
 For example:
   ```YAML